Danhayes3008/milestone-project-3/README.md

 to work (it is a simple slide-show, would improve it if i had more time) and get the nav-bar to work correctly.
 All of these JavaScript are placed in the bottom of the base.html template.

+<a href="https://en.wikipedia.org/wiki/Python_(programming_language)" target="_blank"><strong>Python</strong></a>
+-

+The backbone of this project was made with python flask.
+Using Python i learned how this programing language can be used to make sites as previously learned how to use Python to make simple desktop programs before starting this course.
+Other imports used in the project was render_template, url-for, request, session, redirect, send-from-directory.
+The use of this language has been interesting to me and i hope to use it more often as i consider it a must need language to learn for whatever you try to code.

 <a href=”https://getbootstrap.com” target="_blank"><strong>Bootstrap</strong></a>
 -